syl20bnr/evil-escape/README.md

 ## Usage

-To toggle the `evil-escape` globally:
+To toggle the `evil-escape` mode globally:

-    M-x evil-escape
+    M-x evil-escape-mode

 ## Customization